How To Grow Hydroponic Kale

 Starting a hydroponic kale garden is an easy project that can give you delicious and nutritious results with minimal effort.
 The first step is to select the seeds for your garden.
 Kale lends itself well to hydroponics since you can grow it from seeds or by cloning an existing kale plant.

-Starting from seed is usually the most convenient option, but it's important to keep in mind that these cold-hardy seeds are best germinated at temperatures between 60-75 degrees Fahrenheit - although lower temperatures will result in fewer germination rates.
+Starting from seed is usually the most convenient option.
+Remember, these seeds grow best at temperatures between 60-75 degrees Fahrenheit.
+Lower temperatures mean fewer seeds will sprout.

 How Much Light Does Hydroponic Kale Need?